-The Endangered Species Act of 1973 identified rare plants and animals according their imminent threats of extinction.
+The Endangered Species Act of 1973 identified rare plants and animals according their imminent threats of extinction due to habitat loss, decreasing numbers, or genetic factors.
 The term "endangered" was used for organisms where the extinction might be imminent.
 The term "threatened" was for species that could easily become endangered.

-Of importance in Section 3 paragraph 16 of that act, Congress clarifies that it has expanded the concept of a "species" by stating:
+Of importance in Section 3 paragraph 16 of that act, it clarifies that Congress also expanded the concept of a "species" by stating: